 Description: Description: This unit introduces students to the design of software systems.
-It covers modelling of systems using Unified Modelling Language (UML) and relevant visual models in this design.
+It covers modelling of systems using Unified Modelling Language (UML) and relevant visual modes in this design.
 Content: Introduction to UML; use of a UML-based modelling tool; analysis and design; use cases; objects and classes; class diagrams; interaction diagrams.

+Learning Outcomes:On successful completion of this unit, students will be able to:

+1. Apply knowledge of concepts of software engineering and UML to design of software systems;

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Design software systems using UML; 2.
-Apply a UML-based modelling tool in the design of software systems 3.
-Apply the different types of models of UML to design of software systems; and 4.
-Correctly construct and lay out all types of diagrams.
+2. Design software systems using UML;

+3. Apply a UML-based modelling tool in the design of software systems; and

+4. Apply the different types of models of UML to design of software systems.
-Class Contad:Class2.0 hrsLab2.0 hrsContact time 44 hours: Weeks 1-3: 3x2hr class and 3x2hr lab Week 4: 2x2hr class and 2x2hr lab

-Required Reading:Bernd Bruegge & Allen Dutoit (2014) 3rd ed.
-Object-Oriented Software Engineering Using UML, Pattems, and Java Pearson Education Limited Assessment:Test, Practical Knowledge Test (45 minutes), 25%.
-Assignment, PC Lab Assignment (students in pairs, 500 words), 25%.
-Examination, Final Written Examination (3 hours), 50%.
+Class Contact:Class 3.0 hrsLab 1.0 hrLab to be timetabled immediately after class Required Reading:Reading materials will be listed on VU Collaborate Assessment:Test, Practical Knowledge Test, 20%.
+Laboratory Work, Assessable Laboratory, 40%.
+Test, Test, 40%.